rombrom/rombrom.com/src/posts/llm-lazy-brain-harmful-or-efficient.md

 I'm reminded of how, back in the 90's/00's we were able to recall from memory complete 10-digit phone numbers of family members, close friends, maybe some institutions.
-We've "lost" this ability because of mobile phones.
+We've lost this ability because of mobile phones.
 Suddenly, for our "survival", we weren't required to know these by heart.
 We merely needed to know how to perform an action yielding the same result: e.g. look up a contact and press (or tap) a button.